 9. Once the cake is baked, allow it to cool down for three to four hours.

 10. You can now have the cheesecake just like that, or eat it like me.

 11. Since it was my Birthday, I whipped some full fat cream and used it for icing the cake.

-12. If you plan to make and serve this cake I suggest make it one day before, so that the flavours get enhanced over the night.
+12. If you plan to make and serve this cake, I suggest make it one day before, so that the flavors get enhanced over the night.

 (These figures are without the cream icing)